Abderrahmane94/interview-preparation/docs/Spring/spring-core.md

 # Spring Core

-## Can you explain the difference between Spring and JEE?
-- Spring is a lightweight and flexible framework that can be used with different application servers and provides many features and modules.
-- JEE is a complete set of specifications and technologies for building enterprise applications, but can be more complex and requires a compliant application server.
 ## What is the Spring framework?
 The Spring framework is a popular open-source application framework for Java-based enterprise applications.
 It provides a comprehensive programming and configuration model for developing robust and scalable applications.
 ## What are core features of spring?